Tougen Anki: Other characters

+Shiki's adoptive father.
+Formerly a Momotarou partnered with Momoya, he took an infant Shiki in after discovering that he is a child of Kishin and left the organization, presumably due to being unable to murder a child.
+Momoya's envy eventually drove him to murder Tsuyoshi.

 Media

 Manga

 Written and illustrated by Yura Urushibara, Tougen Anki: Legend of the Cursed Blood started in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion on June 11, 2020.
 Akita Shoten has collected its chapters into individual tankōbon volumes.
 The first volume was released on October 8, 2020.
-As of October 2025, twenty-six volumes have been released.
+As of July 2026, thirty volumes have been released.

 In March 2024, Yen Press announced that they had licensed the manga for English release in North America, with the first volume released on September 17 of that same year.

 A spin-off manga by Dōma Oda, titled Tougen Anki Gaiden: Tsuki to Sakura no Kyōsō Kyoku (桃源暗鬼外伝 月と桜の狂騒曲), started serialization in Monthly Shōnen Champion on June 6, 2025.
+The first tankōbon volume was released on December 8, 2025.
+As of July 2026, two volumes have been released.